Motions to dismiss his case in limbo until judge returns from medical leave in December, after two-and-a- half years of hearings

 Regarding the current status of Michigan’s juvenile lifers, Atty.
 LaBelle reported to VOD, “The following is the data to date: nineteen of the Hill class members have now been fully discharged off of parole.
 Forty-three additional class members have been released on parole.
 Seven more Hill class members have been granted parole but have not yet been released, pending completion of in-reach parole readiness activities and release schedules.
 Nine Hill class members have been interviewed for parole consideration and have a decision pending; 53 Hill class members have been re-sentenced but are not yet parole eligible due to their re-sentence terms.; 238 Hill class members have yet to have their re-sentencing completed.”

 During the Sept.
-28 hearing, Lewis’ attorney Sanford Schulman filed and argued multiple motions to dismiss his 1976 first-degree murder case and grant him bond pending re-sentencing.
+28 hearing, Lewis’ attorney Sanford Schulman argued multiple motions to dismiss his 1976 first-degree murder case and grant him bond pending re-sentencing.
 AP Thomas Dawson contended the majority of the motions were appropriate only as appellate motions for re-trial, rather than for re-sentencing.
 He said issues in them had already been addressed in previous appeals.
-However records of those appeals prior to 2000, including Lewis’ first appeal of right, are missing,as is the remainder of his case file from 1978 to 1999, so it is not known WHAT was argued in them.
+However records of those appeals prior to 2000, including Lewis’ first appeal of right, are also missing, so it is not known WHAT was argued in them.

 Lewis, an accomplished jailhouse lawyer who began studying law immediately after his incarceration, and now works in the law library at Lakeland, with access to LexisNexis, recounted the history of his conviction and his attempts to overturn it.